A.N: Thanks for your reviews and support! It really helped me get back into this thing.

 "Kabuto was the only one able to keep my illness at bay, but he's been gone for too long, and I'm dying.
 I need more time.
 You're the only medic he trained personally."

 "Yes.
-I volunteered for the mission because I knew you'd be in the exam.
-I didn't even care if you were related to the leak or not, I was going to bring you anyway."
+I volunteered for the mission because I knew you'd be in the exam."
 He stared, his eyes tracing her left cheek.
-Aoi didn't know what the burn looked like - well, she could form a fairly accurate picture in her head - but Shin's expression didn't give anything away.
+Aoi didn't know what the burn looked like - and Shin's expression didn't give anything away.
+"But I needed leverage."

 "You brought me here, so you could offer to free me in exchange for me healing you," she summarized, her voice trembling.

 Slimy bastard.
 But there was no other option, really.
 "The Yamanaka-"

 "Already took care of him."
 He bent down to unstick the kunai from her foot, then did the same for the ones on her hand and arm.
 Aoi immediately started self-healing the wounds.
 She wouldn't be able to do her face until later - third-degree burns left a lot of dead tissue behind and if she tried to heal it before cleaning it out, it would definitely get infected.